Company accused of selling overpriced jewelry to US troops

 ALBANY, N.Y.
 (AP) — New York state has filed a lawsuit against a national jewelry retailer, claiming the company uses false and deceptive methods to dupe U.S. military members into illegal financing contracts for overpriced merchandise.

-Attorney General Barbara Underwood announced Monday the lawsuit against Harris Jewelry alleges the company used its "Operation Teddy Bear" charitable donations campaign to lure service members into high-priced, in-house financing contracts.
+Attorney General Barbara Underwood announced Monday the lawsuit alleges Harris Jewelry used its "Operation Teddy Bear" charitable donations campaign to lure service members into high-priced, in-house financing contracts.

-The Hauppauge, New York-based company has retail stores on or near military bases across the county, including Fort Drum in northern New York.
+The Hauppauge, New York-based company has retail stores on or near military bases across the county.

-The lawsuit alleges Harris Jewelry marks up jewelry between 600 and 1,000 percent over wholesale price and adds an interest rate of nearly 15 percent on the financing contract.
+The lawsuit alleges Harris Jewelry marks up jewelry between 600 and 1,000 percent over wholesale price and adds a nearly 15 percent interest rate.

 The lawsuit is the result of a multistate investigation co-led by New York and Tennessee.